emaesen/daglme/aws-setup.md

 Open [AWS Route 53](https://console.aws.amazon.com/route53/home?region=us-east-1) to edit the DNS records of your registered domain.

 At this point there should be four records:

-One NS (nameserver) record
+- One NS (nameserver) record
-One SOA (start of authority) record
+- One SOA (start of authority) record
-One or more CNAME (canonical name) records for the SSL certificates (amount depends on your choices during the SSL creation)
+- One or more CNAME (canonical name) records for the SSL certificates (number depends on your choices during the SSL creation)

-Create a Record Set
+Create a Record Set.

 Accept defaults except:

-"Name" => leave empty (is main domain)
+- "Name" => leave empty (is main domain)
-"Alias" => select "yes"
+- "Alias" => select "yes"
-"Alias target" => type the name of the cloudfront distribution created previously (it may also already be available as a selectable default value).
+- "Alias target" => type the name of the cloudfront distribution created previously (it may also already be available as a selectable default value).

 Create another Record Set same as previous one except:

-"Name" => type "www" (without the double quotes)
+- "Name" => type "www" (without the double quotes)

 ## Test in a browser

 Type the domain name with and without "www" subdomain.
-Both cases should redirect to the secure https version of your new site.
+Both cases should redirect to the secure `https` version of your new site.